 The Brandberg (meaning Burning Mountain) are regarded as the highest mountains in Namibia and home to the famous White Lady, one of more than 45,000 rock paintings in the area.
 This morning we will make the 1-hour hike to visit the painting that is said to be around 2,000 years old.
 (Please be advised that the hike does traverse rough terrain along the gorge of the normally dry Tsisab River).
 After exploring the area, we continue our tour to the area of Kamanjab.

 Day 11 Etosha National Park

-Today we travel east and make our way into Botswana and the Kalahari Desert.
+Today we travel east and make our way to neighbouring Botswana and the Kalahari Desert.
 Starkly different to the Namib Desert after which Namibia is named, the Kalahari is no less dramatic and covers over 900 000 square kilometres.
-This afternoon there is an option of a guided walk with your San (Bushmen tribe) hosts, this is an opportunity to learn more about the San culture and interaction with their Desert environment.
 The San people have long been associated with this harsh environment and tonight we enjoy a dance evening that provides an insight into their culture of song, dance and story-telling.